Trump vows to bring drug prices 'way down'

 Related: The winners and losers from the GOP's Obamacare replacement bill

-There have been numerous cases of companies raising prices for key drugs to astronomical levels.
+There have been numerous cases of companies raising prices for key drugs to exorbitant levels.
 Mylan has come under fire for price increases of its life-saving EpiPen allergy medication.

-And Martin Shkreli became a poster child for all that's wrong with the healthcare system after he bought a company that owned Daraprim, a drug used to treat HIV and AIDS patients, and immediately boosted the price of it by more than 5,000%.
+And Martin Shkreli became a poster child for all that's wrong with the health care system after he bought a company that owned Daraprim, a drug used to treat HIV and AIDS patients, and immediately boosted the price of it by more than 5,000%.

 So it's clear that President Trump wants to do something to combat soaring drug prices.
 He may also find support from both sides of the aisle in Washington.
 But it's still unclear just how Trump and Congress will get drug companies to lower prices.